snandhitha001-glitch/lloyds-banking-analytics/README.md

 * **PCA** applied to project clusters into 2D - revealed vertical alignment with limited inter-cluster separation, indicating high variance in one principal component but limited discriminatory power across the full feature space.
 * **t-SNE** applied as a complementary view - produced well-separated cluster groupings, confirming that the Hierarchical Clustering structure is real and non-linear in nature.

+The contrast between PCA and t-SNE is instructive: PCA's linear projection can obscure cluster quality that actually exists in non-linear feature relationships.
+The t-SNE result provides stronger visual confirmation that the four segments are genuinely distinct in behavioral terms.

 #### Customer Segment Profiles
 Four distinct customer segments were identified and profiled:
 | **Segment** | **Profile** | **Characteristics** |